papadanku/ShaderCell/README.md

 ## Install Instructions (AnythingLLM)

 Use AnythingLLM to run your AI assistant locally and offline.
-This guide helps you set it up to use GeminiFX's ReShadeFX expertise.
+This guide helps you set it up to use ArtificialFX's ReShadeFX expertise.

 ### Step 1: Install AnythingLLM